sgomrok/sgomrok.github.io/_posts/2021-03-08-first_post.md

-# This is my frst post
+# This is my first post
 Trying to figure out how it works